evecleison/shopping-cart/README-en.md

 ## Project Description

 This is a simple and functional shopping cart built with HTML, CSS, and TypeScript.
-Products are stored in the browser using `localStorage`, ensuring data persistence without a backend.
+Products are stored in the browser using localStorage, ensuring data persistence without a backend.
 It includes two pages:

 - **Home Page**: Lists available products with image, name, and price.
 - **Cart Page**: Displays added items, allows quantity adjustment, product removal, cart clearing, or completing the purchase.